1. Q: Will my deposit go towards my tax preparation fee?

 5. Q: How long do I have to cancel or reschedule my appointment to get my deposit back?

-A: You need to cancel or reschedule your appointment at least 48 hours ahead of time to get your deposit back or transfer it to your new appointment.
+A: Deposits are NON refundable.
+You need to cancel or reschedule your appointment at least 48 hours ahead of time in order to be able to transfer it to your new appointment.

 6. Q: How much is the deposit?